michalk-k/Home-Assistant-TimscaleDB/README.md

 This article is the result of a deep dive into how to effectively store and visualize long-term energy data from Home Assistant.
 In the next sections, I'll explain why moving your data outside of Home Assistant to TimescaleDB can make a big difference and how you can do it.
 For me, it was also a first real hands-on experience with TimescaleDB (even though I had known about it for years).

-The article is structured as a step-by-step tutorial, starting with required components configuration, through TimescaleDB basics and ending with examples of Grafana visualizations.
+The article is structured as a step-by-step tutorial, starting with required components configuration, through TimescaleDB basics, and ending with examples of Grafana visualizations.
 You'll find ready-to-use examples you can copy and adapt to your own setup, depending on the sensors you have.

 What's covered: